jotixh/ConversationThreadsTwitter/README.md

 # Dataset description

 The dataset is in a json file.
-The description is as follows.

-For example, one instance is as
+For example, an instance of a question with their candidate threads is as follows:

 ```bash
  't9-689': {